robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graphs-and-graph-models.md

 ![graph_terminology2.png](/graph_terminology2.png)

 ## Graph Models
-Graphs can be used to model social networks, communication (telephone, computer etc..) networks, information networks.
+Graphs can be used to model social networks, communication (telephone, computer etc..) networks, information networks, transportation networks (airline routes, shipping, rail networks etc..)

 Graphs can be used to model module dependencies for software construction.
 In a **program dependency graph**, each module is represented by a vertex.
 There is a directed edge from a module to a second module if the second module depends on the first.